Zeyi0827/zeyi.github.io/_pages/about.md

   <a href="https://www.gbu.edu.cn/" style="color:#00acc1;text-decoration:none;">
     Great Bay University
   </a>
   as Associate Professor in March 2025).
+I have also worked as a research intern at <span style="color: red;">Huawei Shanghai RAN Research Department</span>, focused on AI/ML in RAN.
 After the MPhil graduation, I will join
   <a href="https://network.ee.tsinghua.edu.cn/niulab/" style="color:purple;text-decoration:none;">
     Niulab
   </a>